 - Custom or replacement household items such as Coffee Cups or Vases

 - Household repairs and diy items eg A broken handle for the cupboard door

 - Prototypes and aesthetic models, architecture and usable 3D objects

 - Film and tv props and special effects

 - Custom fitted masks and fancy dress accessories

 - Print any 3d model.
 Commonly used .stl and .obj formats are supported natively

-Is there a 3d printers you like us to add to our price comparison?
+Is there is a 3d printers set you like us to add to our price comparison?
 Send us an email so we can add your favourite product to our list.